 Guatemala is known for its mountainous and heavily forested countryside dotted with beautiful Mayan ruins, and volcanoes.
 Despite such beauty and cultural diversity, Guatemala has long grappled with internal conflict and extreme social inequality.
 In Guatemala, the most vulnerable and impoverished populations are young, indigenous and rural.
 Guatemala has the fourth highest rate of chronic malnutrition in the world and the highest in Latin America and the Caribbean.
 Nearly half of children under 5 are chronically undernourished.
-(Source: World Food Programme, 2010)
+(Source: WFP, 2010)

 HRI is focusing its work on rural communities located in the “dry corridor” of Guatemala.
 We are working to address high rates of child malnutrition in 5 villages through school-based and Pre-K supplemental feeding programs.
 In partnership with each community, HRI is also working on long-term, environmentally conscious community development projects to improve health, food security, income generation, access to water and nutritious food.
 Our Trifecta Approach serves families by providing a latrine, water filter and safe cook-stove to prevent illness which directly leads to malnutrition.
 Additionally, we have successfully developed safe spaces in three urban areas where we carry out weekly trainings and activities designed to build youth leadership skills, youth cooperation and participation with hundreds of participants who are at risk of trafficking, drugs, gangs, forced illegal migration, etc.